-On 8 March 2017 (the "Listing Date"), the Company was successfully listed on the Main Board of the Stock Exchange.
+On 8 March 2017 (the "Listing Date"), the Company was successfully listed (the "Listing") on the Main Board of the Stock Exchange.
 Through the Listing, the Group would like to significantly enhance the corporate governance and transparency in order to (i) continue its current business strategy of undertaking large-scale contracts; (ii) maintain and improve its quality of services to clients; (iii) improve its efficiency and achieve cost control; and (iv) strengthen its market position.

 The Group is a well-established IT infrastructure solutions provider based in Hong Kong.
-As at 31 March 2017, compared to the Previous Year, the Group has increased the number of both technical and sales staff who have passed the qualification test to ensure that the Group keeps abreast of the advanced technology development with its vendors.
-In addition, Microware Limited ("Microware Ltd."), an indirect wholly-owned subsidiary of the Company, was recognised as the 10 Years Plus Caring Company by The Hong Kong Council of Social Service in recognition of its long-term contribution to community and commitment to social responsibility in 2017.
-Moreover, the Group achieved the First Platinum Reseller status in the Veeam ("Veeam") ProPartner Programme in 2017.
-The Group is grateful for the significant recognition of its technical knowhow, sales commitment and excellent service by Veeam.
-Furthermore, the Group has received a numerous of remarkable awards of top performance and enterprise solutions from the vendors as set out below:
+As at 31 March 2018, the Group has increased the number of both technical and sales staff who have passed the qualification test to ensure that the Group keeps abreast of the advanced technology development with its vendors.
+In addition, the Group has received a numerous of remarkable awards of top performance and enterprise solutions from the vendors as set out below: